lifebit-ai/action-cloudos-cli/README.md

 ### `repository_platform`

 Name of the repository platform of the workflow.
 Default=github.

+### `request_interval`

+Request interval in seconds.
+The options is influencing the request interval for receiving the job status when `--wait-completion` is used.
+The default value is the same as the default of [](https://github.com/lifebit-ai/cloudos-cli).

 ### `cloudos_cli_flags`

 Additional cloudos-cli flags, space separated eg `'--spot --resumable'`.
 Available options: `[--spot, --batch, --resumable, --verbose, --wait-completion]`